-Income information from the Federal Data Services Hub (FDSH) or "Hub" is available first and serves as the primary data source.
-TALX data from the Hub is the primary data source for wages.
-If TALX is not available for the income source or the \$50 threshold is not met using TALX, MDES is the secondary source when quarterly data is "current," not over 6-months old.
+Income information (known as TALX) from the Federal Data Services Hub's Verify Current Income (FDSH-VCI) interface is the secondary data source for wages.
+If TALX is not available for the income source or the \$50 threshold is not met using TALX, MDES is the final source when quarterly data is "current," not over 6-months old.